bsmeding/bsmeding.github.io/docs/blog/posts/2023/2023-05-19-setup-proxmox-cluster.md

 # Setup Proxmox Cluster

-A quick guide to setting up a Proxmox cluster and troubleshooting corosync issues.
+Proxmox is a powerful open-source virtualization platform.
+In this post, I'll show you how to set up a basic Proxmox cluster for your home lab or small business.

 <!-- more -->